gravityplus/Gravity-Forms-Stripe/readme.md

 ## Installation

-1. Upload `gravityforms-stripe` to the `/wp-content/plugins/` directory
-2. Make sure that Gravity Forms is activated
+1. Make sure that Gravity Forms is activated
+2. Upload `gravityforms-stripe` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Add your Stripe API keys to the Stripe tab on the Settings page (Forms->Settings).
 5. Create a form, adding at least one product field along with the new 'Credit Card' field that appears under 'Pricing Fields.'
 Keep in mind that Stripe accepts a minimum charge of $0.50 - this means that the total amount of your form must be at least $0.50.
 6. Under Forms->Stripe, add a Stripe feed for your new form.

 ## Changelog
+### 1.8.1 (January 14, 2013)
+* Fix menu not showing with Gravity Forms 1.8
+* Fix fatal error when Gravity Forms is deactivated
+* Fix validation result hook
+* Fix duplicate admin notices
+* Automatically set currency
+* Bump version number

 ### 1.7.11.2 (November 5, 2013)
 * Fix critical issue resulting from undocumented Stripe API change
 * Bump version number